AVMG20/php-simple-utilities/docs/Collection.md

 - [values()](#values) get the values of the collection.
 - [reduce()](#reduce) reduce the collection to a single value.
 - [map()](#map) apply a callback to each item in the collection and return a new collection of the results.
+- [mapWithKeys()](#mapWithKeys) apply a callback to each item in the collection and return a new collection with the keys and values swapped.
 - [dot()](#dot) flatten a multi-dimensional collection into a single level using 'dot' notation for keys.
 - [pipe()](#pipe) pass the collection to a given closure and return the result.
 - [pipeThrough()](#pipeThrough) pass the collection to a given callback and return the result.